andlabs/libui/README.md

 # Note: Table stuff is currently experimental; do not use in production code.
+It will not build on Windows as that part has not been written yet; if you want to test other parts of the Windows code, apply `nowintable.diff`.

 # libui: a portable GUI library for C